It has been a busy year for breastfeeding advocates!

 Read on to refresh your memory about what you made possible this year.
 It is your engagement and action that has made all of this happen:

-- For sick or pre-term babies, breastmilk is not only the best nutrition, but also the life saver.
-In February, SDCBC responded to Mother’s Milk Bank’s emergency needs of donor’s milk and called for milk drive.
+- For sick or pre-term babies, breastmilk is not only the best nutrition but also the lifesaver.
+In February, SDCBC responded to Mother’s Milk Bank’s emergency needs of donor milk and called for milk drive.

 - In spite of the backlash against breastfeeding, science continues to approve that breastmilk is the best nutrition for babies.
-In March, Dr. Susan Crowe (MD, FACOG) discussed the making of breastfeeding controversies at a SDCBC mini seminar.
+In March, Dr. Susan Crowe (MD, FACOG) discussed the making of breastfeeding controversies at an SDCBC mini-seminar.

-- According to Center of Disease Control (CDC), support for breastfeeding in early care and education is an import strategy.
-In April, SDCBC joined our partner at UCSD Center for Community Health and produced breastfeeding-friendly childcare training video.
+- According to the Center for Disease Control (CDC), support for breastfeeding in early care and education is an import strategy.
+In April, SDCBC joined our partner at UCSD Center for Community Health and produced a breastfeeding-friendly childcare training video.

 - In May, SDCBC called for support to SB 937, a new bill that would improve requirements for workplace accommodations in California.
 If passed, it would require a lactation room or location to include prescribed features.
 The Bill was, unfortunately, vetoed.

-- In was reported in July that the U.S. Delegation to the United Nations-affiliated World Health Assembly (WHA) undermined a global resolution aimed at supporting breastfeeding.
-SDCBC responded the opposition, stating it puts profits before babies.
+- It was reported in July that the U.S. Delegation to the United Nations-affiliated World Health Assembly (WHA) undermined a global resolution aimed at supporting breastfeeding.
+SDCBC responded to the opposition, stating it puts profits before babies.

 - In October, SDCBC celebrated the 10th Annual Liquid Gold Gala, a fundraiser night for our wonderful cause.
 Thank you to your support, the coalition met its goal this year by raising close to $15,000 in the evening.